-The antibacterial properties of lemongrass help in removing the bacteria that cause bad body odor.
+The antibacterial properties of lemongrass help remove the bacteria that cause bad body odor.

 20. Improves Eye Health

-Another herb that’s a good contributor to improving the health of your eyes is lemongrass.
+Another herb that’s good for improving the health of your eyes is lemongrass.

-Lemongrass contains vitamin A which is excellent in keeping your eyesight healthy.
+Lemongrass contains vitamin A, which is excellent for keeping your eyesight healthy.

 Drinking a cup or two a day of lemongrass tea can go a long way when it comes to your eye health.

-Just like other grass-type plants, you wouldn’t think of lemongrass as having a good number of health benefits to your body.
+Just like other grass-type plants, you wouldn’t think of lemongrass as having a lot of health benefits for your body.

 I’m amazed at how many health benefits lemongrass brings.